-This policy document sets out our school aims, principles and strategies for the use of IT at Cardinal Newman Primary School.
+This policy document sets out our school aims, principles and strategies for the use of IT at Cardinal Newman Catholic Primary School.
 We are committed to preparing children with life skills, which will enable them to use a range of technology and will equip them with strategies for staying safe whilst using them.
-More information about E-Safety can be found in our E-Safety policy.
+More information about Online Safety can be found in our Online Safety policy and our Acceptable Use of Technology policy.